 Class B Commercial Driver: Job Duties, Employment Outlook, and Training Requirements

 Class B commercial drivers operate delivery trucks, dump trucks, mini-buses and other commercial vehicles used on local or long distance routes.
 See what the training requirements are to obtain a commercial driver's license (CDL), and get information on job growth expectations in this professsion.
-Schools offering Supply Chain Management degrees can also be found in these popular choices.
+Schools offering Logistics & Transportation Management degrees can also be found in these popular choices.

 What Are the Job Duties of a Class B Commercial Driver?